Kasneci-Lab/TurboSVM-FL/readme.md

 | WandB | 0.16.2 |

 Others:
 - There is no requirement on OS for the experiment itself.
-However, to do data preprocessing, Python environment on Linux is needed.
+However, for data preprocessing, Python environment on Linux is desired.
 If data preprocessing is done in Windows Subsystem Linux (WSL or WSL2), please make sure `unzip` is installed beforehand, i.e. `sudo apt install unzip` for WSL2 Ubuntu.

 - We used **Weights & Bias** (https://wandb.ai/site) for figures instead of tensorboard.
 Please install and set up it properly beforehand.